lmbalves/iris_stonefish/README.md

 This was tested in Ubuntu 18.04 and 20.04 without any known issues to this date.

-Clone stonefish to your home directory or any oteher but the workspace for ROS, build and install on your machine.
-You can find a fork of the oroginal repo used in https://github.com/lmbalves/stonefish.git
+Clone stonefish to your home directory or any other but the workspace for ROS, build and install on your machine.
+You can find a fork of the original repo used in https://github.com/lmbalves/stonefish.git

 If you dont't have one already, create a workspace